-As stated above at 2.1.1, any student who has yet to complete the First-Year Program must first consult with the Law School’s Director of Student Life before registering for any upper-level law course.
+As stated above at 2.1.1, any student who has yet to complete the First-Year Program must first consult with the Law School’s Assistant Dean for Student Affairs before registering for any upper-level law course.

 In the Spring Semester of your first year, you will choose your courses for Fall Semester of your second year.
 (For a discussion of the registration process for “rising 2Ls,” see 2.3.3 below.)
 As a general matter, in the Fall Semester of the second year, it is necessary to begin taking courses—required or non-required—upon which one can build a knowledge-base for use in follow-on courses of interest later in the second and third year.
 Some examples of such “sequential courses” include: Trusts & Estates I (a required course for Diploma Privilege and preliminary to advanced estate-planning courses); Business Organizations I (preliminary to Business Organizations II and other advanced business law offerings such as Securities Regulation); Federal Income Taxation (“Tax I”) is a useful preliminary to many course offerings, such as Tax II; Evidence (a required course for Diploma Privilege as well as a prerequisite, e.g., for Trial Advocacy).
 Constitutional Law II (or an equivalent) is a required Diploma Privilege course and is also useful as a preliminary for many courses and a prerequisite for others.